|History of Computer Languages - The Classical Decade, 1950s|

-Contemporary programmers are equally surprised that 30+ year old Fortran is still a popular language for some important applications, particularly in science and engineering - climate modelling, for example.
-It has evolved from the original Fortran 1, through Fortran II, Fortran 66 (also known as Fortran IV), Fortran 77, Fortran 90 and 95 and curently we are using Fortran 2008 and work is underway towards a later-dated version (2015).
+Contemporary programmers are equally surprised that 60 year old Fortran is still a popular language for some important applications, particularly in science and engineering - climate modelling, for example.
+It has evolved from the original Fortran 1, through Fortran II, Fortran 66 (also known as Fortran IV), Fortran 77, Fortran 90 and 95 and curently we are using Fortran 2008 and work is underway towards a later-dated version (2015) which should be released in 2018.
 Even though it has evolved it hasn't changed out of all recognition and is still so true to its original design that a Fortran 1 programmer would be able to follow something in Fortran 2008.

 As the first high level language Fortran is clearly important but it also influenced many generations of programmers, especially when you take into account the popularity of BASIC which was a language derived directly from Fortran.
 Fortran is also important because it marked the start of the rise of IBM as a dominating power in computing.
 As Fortran succeeded so did IBM.

 Many of the key facilities that we have come to expect of a high level language including arithmetic and logical expressions; the DO loop (an early form of the FOR loop); the IF statement; subroutines; arrays; and formatting were introduced by Fortran.
 And yet Fortran stayed close to the underlying machine with constructs such as the arithmetic if

 where the instruction that was jumped to depended on the value of the expression - negative, zero or positive.
 The reason for this odd instruction was the the IBM machine that Fortran was being created for had a machine code instruction that was a three way branch on the value in a register.